csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 Which of these measures should be used for a specific application depends on the needs of that application.
 For example, a high recall is important for a screening test, which is to be followed up by a more precise test, so that patients with the disease are not missed out.
 In contrast a researcher who wants to find a few actual patients of the disease for further follow up, but is not interested in finding all patients, may value high precision over recall.
 Different classifiers may be appropriate for each of these applications.
 This issue is explored further in Exercise 20.5.

-**904 Chapter 20 Data Warehousing and Mining**

 A set of test cases where the outcome is already known can be used either to train or to measure the quality the classifier.
 It is a bad idea to use exactly the same set of test cases to train as well as to measure the quality of the classifier, since the classifier has already seen the correct classification of the test cases during training; this can lead to artificially high measures of quality.
 The quality of a classifier must therefore be measured on test cases that have not been seen during training.

 Therefore, a subset of the available test cases is used for training and a disjoint subset is used for validation.
 In **cross validation**, the available test cases are divided into _k_ parts numbered 1 to _k_, from which _k_ different test sets are created as follows: test set _i_ uses the _i_th part for validation, after training the classifier using the other _k_−1 parts.
 The results (_t pos_, _f pos_, etc.) from all _k_ test sets are added up before computing the quality measures.
 Cross validation provides much more accurate measures than merely partitioning the data into a single training and a single test set.

-**20.5 Association Rules**
+##20.5 Association Rules

 Retail shops are often interested in **associations** between different items that people buy.
 Examples of such associations are:

-• Someone who buys bread is quite likely also to buy milk.
+- Someone who buys bread is quite likely also to buy milk.

-• A person who bought the book _Database System Concepts_ is quite likely also to buy the book _Operating System Concepts_.
+- A person who bought the book _Database System Concepts_ is quite likely also to buy the book _Operating System Concepts_.

 Association information can be used in several ways.
 When a customer buys a particular book, an online shop may suggest associated books.
 A grocery shop may decide to place bread close to milk, since they are often bought together, to help shoppers finish their task faster.
 Or, the shop may place them at opposite ends of a row, and place other associated items in between to tempt people to buy those items as well, as the shoppers walk from one end of the row to the other.
 A shop that offers discounts on one associated item may not offer a discount on the other, since the customer will probably buy the other anyway.